Beat The Chill!

 > Incorporate seasonal produce such as pomegranates, cranberries, citrus fruits, purple grapes, and orange root vegetables into your meals.
 You will not only add colour to your plate, you will also pack in

-> Consider Vitamin D supplements.
+some serious nutrition punch.> Consider Vitamin D supplements.
 Vitamin D can be found in fortified dairy products, fatty fish, and egg yolks.

 > Consume citric fruits like orange, which pack in a load of the essential Vitamin C that helps your body in its fight against germs.